La Boda (song)

 "La Boda" is a song by Bachata group Aventura.
-It's their second single from their fourth studio album God's Project.
+It's their first single from their fourth studio album God's Project.

-Music Video
+Music video

 The Music video for "La Boda" starts out with Romeo and Lenny watching the news when it shows that Anthony's ex-girlfriend is getting married.
 They leave and invade the wedding and it shows flashbacks of Anthony and his ex's relationship.